farisahmdadl/farisahmdadl/README.md

 ### 👋 Hi, I am @farisahmdadl!

-### 🎖️ I have a great interest in tech, data, and UI/UX.
+### 🎖️ I have a great interest in Tech, Data, and UI/UX.

 ### 📫 Please feel free to contact me: f.ahmadadli10@gmail.com.